Skip to main content

 ROBOTICS IN MARITIME APPLICATIONS

 Synopsis: Robotics are revolutionizing the maritime industry by enhancing safety, efficiency, and operational capabilities.
 Applications include Vessel Inspections; Hull Cleaning and Maintenance; Underwater Survey and Exploration; Autonomous Vessels; and in Training and Simulations.
-Robotics can perform inspections of ships, piers, pipelines (seen in the image is the Eelume robot/sensor), and underwater port infrastructure, to ensure safety and compliance with regulations.
+Robotics can perform inspections of ships, piers, pipelines, and underwater port infrastructure, to ensure safety and compliance with regulations.
 Robots can be autonomous or human-controlled and can work in conjunction with automation systems.

 The panel discussion focuses on the marine application of robotics in maritime applications, current challenges, and forecasted advances and anticipated improvements.